-72. The boundary of District 4-D was also precisely drawn to follow the race of the VTDs, demonstrating that race predominated in drawing the Enacted Plan.
-There is a nearly perfect match between the racial demographics of the VTDs and where the district line is drawn: every VTD in District 4-D contains 60% or higher Black VAP, with the exception of VTD 46B.
+75. The boundary of District 4-D was also precisely drawn to follow the race of the VTDs, demonstrating that race predominated in drawing the Enacted Plan.
+There is a nearly perfect match between the racial demographics of the VTDs and where the district line is drawn: every VTD in District 4-D contains 60% or higher Black VAP, with the exception of VTD 46B, which has a Black VAP of 42.26%.
 Particularly problematic is the suspicious shape of VTD 44, with its crescent-wrench shape at the northwestern edge of the District, that was drawn to exclude VTD 44A from the District, causing VTD 44A to appear like an object in the vice of that crescent wrench shape, as seen in the below map.
 The Police Jury excluded VTD 44A with its 70.96% White VAP, while including the adjacent VTD 44 with its 69.91% Black VAP.